JustDoom/Factions/README.md

+This was a fork so I could compile an older version of the plugin.
+I think it was for 1.7.3 beta

 Factions - Guilding and user-controlled antigrief plugin for Minecraft
 ====================
 This plugin will allow the players on the server to create factions/guilds.
 The factions can claim territory that will be protected from non-members.
 Factions can forge alliances and declare themselves enemies with others.
 Land may be taken from other factions through war.